Politiken

-Politiken is a leading Danish daily broadsheet newspaper, published by JP/Politikens Hus in Copenhagen, Denmark.
+Politiken is a Danish daily broadsheet newspaper, published by JP/Politikens Hus in Copenhagen, Denmark.
 It was founded in 1884 and played a role in the formation of the Danish Social Liberal Party.
 Since 1970 it has been independent of the party but maintains a liberal stance.
 It now runs an online newspaper, politiken.dk.
 The paper's design has won several international awards, and a number of its journalists have won the Cavling Prize.

 History and profile

 Dagbladet Politiken was founded on 1 October 1884 in Copenhagen by Viggo Hørup, Edvard Brandes and Hermann Bing.
 Hørup and Brandes formed the newspaper after being fired as editors from the Morgenbladet over political differences.
 Hørup led the paper as editor-in-chief for fifteen years from its start in 1884.